Shahin-Mjz/Shahin-Mjz/README.md

 ## 📚 Summary

-🎓 As a graduate student in the field of electrical engineering at Shahid Bahonar University of Kerman 🏫 with a keen interest in the realm of artificial intelligence, I have dedicated myself to exploring its various facets, including machine learning 📊, deep learning 🧠, and data analysis 📈.
-These cutting-edge disciplines have become the focal point of my studies, enabling me to develop a comprehensive understanding of their intricacies and applications. 💡 I am driven by a profound enthusiasm to leverage my acquired skills and knowledge in these areas, positioning myself to make meaningful contributions to AI-related roles and endeavors. 🚀
+🎓 I am pursuing a Master's in Electrical Engineering specializing in Telecommunications-System at the Shahid Bahonar University of Kerman.
+My academic focus includes various facets of artificial intelligence, including Machine Learning, Deep Learning, and Data Analysis. 💡 I am eager to apply my skills and knowledge in these areas to contribute effectively to AI-related roles. 🚀

 ## 💼 Experience